oracle-livelabs/multicloud/helidon-oci-devops/create-application/create-application.md

     ![copy token](images/copy-token.png)

-## Task 5: Use git to upload the Helidon application code to the OCI Code repository in your DevOps project
+## Task 5: Sync up the Helidon application project to the OCI Code repository in your DevOps project

-1. The terminal should already be in the *oci-mp* directory, but if it is not, go inside that directory.
+1. Open a new terminal, Copy and paste the following command to navigate to the *oci-mp* directory.
     ```bash
     <copy>cd ~/oci-mp</copy>
     ```